Mookie Betts Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 3.64 team ERA ranks ninth across all league pitching staffs.
+- The Pirates' 3.78 team ERA ranks 10th among all MLB pitching staffs.

-- Pirates pitchers combine to allow 20 home runs (0.9 per game), the sixth-fewest in the league.
+- Pirates pitchers combine to surrender 21 home runs (0.9 per game), the fifth-fewest in baseball.

-- Oviedo (2-1) takes the mound for the Pirates in his fifth start of the season.
-He has a 2.22 ERA in 24 1/3 innings pitched, with 25 strikeouts.
+- Contreras (2-1 with a 4.57 ERA and 19 strikeouts in 21 2/3 innings pitched) gets the start for the Pirates, his fifth of the season.

-- The right-hander last pitched on Wednesday against the Colorado Rockies, when he went six innings, allowing one earned run while giving up three hits.
+- His most recent time out came on Thursday against the Cincinnati Reds, when the righty tossed 6 2/3 innings, surrendering one earned run while giving up five hits.

+- The 23-year-old has an ERA of 4.57, with 7.9 strikeouts per nine innings, in four games this season.
+Opponents are hitting .284 against him.

 © 2023 Data Skrive.
 All rights reserved.